mstocco/mariostoc.co/content/traininglog/20201129-ironman2021-39weeksout.md

 10 minute cool down jog.

 ### NOTES
-Total Time: **30 minutes**  Feeling:  **Fantastic**
+Total Time: **30 minutes** &nbsp;  Feeling:  **Fantastic**

 I slept in this morning.
 The body is telling me I needed the rest.

-Post-sunset run on the track.
-What a **beautiful night** to be outside.
+Under the lights, post-sunset on the track; what a [beautiful night](javascript:flkty.select(2);) to be outside!
 I executed the warm-up and found myself having to SLOW down the strides.
 The 1400m effort went one more half lap to 1600m because I can't count and because I was **feeling a groove** hitting those 53/54s.

 <!---->
 ## THURSDAY DEC 03